quintanar401/quintanar401.github.io/SYNTAX.md

 ### Errors/exceptions

 `vek` by default distinguishes 3 types of errors:
-* signals - timeout, exit and etc.
+* signals - timeout, exit, etc.
 * errors - unexpected errors caused by invalid expressions: `1+'a'`.
 * exceptions - errors raised by a user/library.
 All of them are based on effects and can be intercepted.
 Additional types of errors can be defined with effects too.